CossackPyra/XtremePush_Android/readme.md

    ![ Selecting a segment ](http://cl.ly/image/0Q260e123V44/add_segment.png)

-3. Click next and you will be taken to location, for your first push you will not be tieing it to a location so click next and you are taken to schedule.
+3. Click next and you will be taken to location, for your first push you will not be tying it to a location so click next and you are taken to schedule.
 In schedule the default selection is Send Now and to test your first push you will want to keep it that way.

    ![Schedule your push](http://cl.ly/image/0r2913470O2g/add_schedule.png)

-4. Click next and you wil be taken to platform.
+4. Click next and you will be taken to platform.
 Select Android as your platform.

    ![Configure your platform](http://cl.ly/image/2q2P2U141M1o/push_add_android.png)